stochastic-geometry/Mobility-Drones/README.md

 Please cite [1] for reusing these codes and contact Morteza Banagar at mbanagar@vt.edu if you have any questions.

-Parts of [1] will be presented at the 2019 IEEE Globecom in Waikoloa, HI, USA [2], [3].
+Parts of [1] was presented at the 2019 IEEE Globecom in Waikoloa, HI, USA [2], [3].
 The repository for the codes of [3] can be found [here](https://github.com/stochastic-geometry/SRWP-Drones).

 ![System Model](https://github.com/stochastic-geometry/Mobility-Drones/blob/master/SystemModel.jpg)

 ### References

-[1] M. Banagar and H. S. Dhillon, “Performance characterization of canonical mobility models in drone cellular networks,” available online [here](https://arxiv.org/abs/1908.05243).
+[1] M. Banagar and H. S. Dhillon, “Performance characterization of canonical mobility models in drone cellular networks,” available online at [IEEE Xplore](https://ieeexplore.ieee.org/document/9078878) and [ArXiv](https://arxiv.org/abs/1908.05243).

 [2] M. Banagar and H. S. Dhillon, “3GPP-inspired stochastic geometry-based mobility model for a drone cellular network,” in IEEE Global Commun.
 Conf.
 (Globecom), Dec.
-2019, available online [here](https://arxiv.org/abs/1905.00972).
+2019, available online at [IEEE Xplore](https://ieeexplore.ieee.org/document/9013645) and [ArXiv](https://arxiv.org/abs/1905.00972).

 [3] M. Banagar and H. S. Dhillon, “Fundamentals of drone cellular network analysis under random waypoint mobility model,” in IEEE Global Commun.
 Conf.
 (Globecom), Dec.
-2019, available online [here](https://arxiv.org/abs/1908.09064).
+2019, available online at [IEEE Xplore](https://ieeexplore.ieee.org/document/9013341) and [ArXiv](https://arxiv.org/abs/1908.09064).